 Heritage Christian High School offers a diversified college preparatory curriculum.
 These classes are carefully designed to provide the necessary academic foundation as a student moves from 9th to 12th grade.
 View our Course Descriptions Book for detailed information about our course offerings.

-Advanced Placement & Dual Credit
+Advanced Courses: Honors, AP, and Dual Credit

 High school students have the opportunity to explore a specific area of academic interest in one of our 6 specialized Academy programs.
 These programs provide focused course planning toward specific college and career choices through curricular enhancements and experiential learning.
 Completion of academy requirements results in special recognition at graduation and on the student’s transcript.
 Learn more.